For same-sex couples, a new path to legal parenthood

 “Everybody who gives birth can sign it for free.
 It should have the force of a court order in every state.
 That is going to have a huge impact on the recognition of parents in the future,” Sakimura said.

-In Rhode Island, which hasn’t updated its laws, Watson and her partner, Anna Borman, were told they couldn’t sign the form when Borman gave birth in 2016 because Watson wasn’t a man.
+In Rhode Island, which hasn’t updated its laws, Watson and her partner, Anna Ford, were told they couldn’t sign the form when Ford gave birth in 2016 because Watson wasn’t a man.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)